NivedhaJM/Digital_Nuture_4.0_JavaFSE/Week_03 Spring Core and Maven/README.md

    - Create `com.library.repository.BookRepository`

 4. **Run the Application**
-   - Create a main class (e.g., `LibraryManagementApplication`) to load the Spring context and verify bean configuration.
+   - Create a main class (e.g., `Main`) to load the Spring context and verify bean configuration.

 ---